WinDevs19/Cybersecurity-Hands-On-Projects2/Project-01-Password-Hash-Cracker/README.md

 ## ⚠️ Disclaimer

-This repository is intended solely for **cybersecurity education, research, and authorized security testing**.
+This repository is intended solely for cybersecurity education, research, and authorized security testing.

 Do not use the techniques or code contained in this project against credentials, accounts, applications, or systems without explicit authorization.